zkoss/zkessentials-book/README.md

 navigation in AJAX-based, and users don't need to visit different pages.
 In page-based navigation, users need to switch pages frequently, we should maintain a consistent page design throughout whole application to help users keep track of where they are.
-Luckily ZK provides **Template Injection** to keep multiple pages in the same style easily.
+Luckily, since 8.0 ZK provides **Template Injection** to keep multiple pages in the same style easily.

 In this chapter, the example application we are going to build looks as
 follows: